 Child sensitization training for the entire community is also made a priority.
-This ensures girls' education is a focus, that no child is placed in a situation where they may encounter forced labour or an unsafe situation.
+This ensures girls' education is a focus, and that no child is placed in an unsafe situation or one where they may encounter forced labour.

 Purdys and our farmer partners have a zero-tolerance policy for any instance of human trafficking or forced labour.

 Purdys believes in responsible and ethical labour practices in all instances.
 This belief extends not only to our teams in our shops, support office, warehouse and factory kitchen, but to our farmer co-op partners too.
 While it is not uncommon for younger family members to assist on a family cocoa farm in rural West Africa, forced labour, exploitation and dangerous conditions are unacceptable.